Skip navigation

 leave.

-1. A staff member whose partner becomes pregnant, or becomes one of two adoptive parents, permanent foster carers or legal guardians of a child; and is the primary care-giver of that child, is entitled to leave as set out in the following table:
+1. A staff member whose partner becomes pregnant, or becomes one of two adoptive parents, permanent foster carers or legal guardians of a child (but is not the primary care giver of that child), is entitled to leave as set out in the following table:

 Provision